 The UEC of SA recovered the steering wheel from the Renmark and donated it to the local National Trust museum (according to Peter Christopher in the UEC’s “Let’s Go for a Dive” book, 2004).

-(I have since found this photo of the PS Renmark in the paper titled “‘They call ‘im Crowie’: an investigation of the Aboriginal significance attributed to a wrecked River Murray barge in South Australia” by Amy Roberts, Wendy van Duivenvoorde, Michael Morrison, Ian Moat, Heather Burke, Jarrad Kowlessar and John Naumann (Department of Archaeology, Flinders University): –
+(I have since found this photo of the PS Renmark in the paper titled “‘They call ‘im Crowie’: an investigation of the Aboriginal significance attributed to a wrecked River Murray barge in South Australia” by Amy Roberts, Wendy van Duivenvoorde, Michael Morrison, Ian Moffat, Heather Burke, Jarrad Kowlessar and John Naumann (Department of Archaeology, Flinders University): –

 The caption for the photo reads: